 Be smart about the foods you choose.

 Should women switch to organic food when they're trying to conceive?
 The jury is still out.
 But Dr. Morales suggests small swaps to keep eating smart.
 "There's not enough information out there," she says, "but I always suggest buying organic where it counts — like thin-skinned fruits.
 We don't know enough about fertility and pesticides."
-What we do know is that both men and women should avoid foods high in mercury (like large fish).
-For men, it can impact sperm mobility.
-For women, it can cause hormone imbalances.
+It's also important to avoid foods high in mercury (like large fish) because it can cause hormone imbalances.

 Maintain a healthy BMI.